dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 - Work with the [dbt Labs’ Professional Services](https://www.getdbt.com/dbt-labs/services) team to support your data organization and migration.

 ## Account setup
-*Time to complete: Approximately 30 mins to 1 hour*

 1. [Create your dbt Cloud account](https://www.getdbt.com/signup).